brink-daniel/ssms-object-explorer-menu/README.md

 This happens when Windows security blocks dll files downloaded from the internet.
 Unblock the zip file BEFORE extracting it.

-Please report any issues to <https://github.com/brink-daniel/ssms-object-explorer-menu/issues>.
+Please report any issues at [https://github.com/brink-daniel/ssms-object-explorer-menu/issues](https://github.com/brink-daniel/ssms-object-explorer-menu/issues).